ismailman/simple-performant-harmonic-oscillator/README.md

 # Simple Performant Harmonic Oscillator (SPHO)
 A highly optimized physics spring behavior calculator.
 This is inspired by [Wobble](https://github.com/skevy/wobble) for focusing on just one thing: simulating a damped harmonic oscillator - i.e. a spring.
-SPHO differs from Wobble in some very key ways though and focuses on performance at the expense of error checking configurability.
+SPHO differs from Wobble in some very key ways though and focuses on performance at the expense of error checking and configurability.
 Also the API has been changed to be more intuitive (IMHO).

 One spring demo - https://omar.dev/simple-performant-harmonic-oscillator/demos/basicSpring.html